-The EU, its Member States and the Republic of Moldova signed an Association Agreement, including a Deep and Comprehensive Free Trade Area in 2014 and fully applied it after its ratification in 2016.
-An Association Agenda sets out a list of priorities for joint work on implementing the Association Agreement.
+The EU, its Member States and the Republic of Moldova signed an Association Agreement, including a Deep and Comprehensive Free Trade Area in 2014 and started to fully apply it after its ratification in 2016.

-The Association Agenda covering the period 2021-2027 (under adoption) will guide EU-Moldova bilateral relations.
+The Association Agenda covering the period 2021-2027 (under adoption) will guide the joint work on the implementation of the Association Agreement.
 Together with the five policy objectives of the March 2020 Joint Communication "Eastern Partnership policy beyond 2020: Reinforcing Resilience - an Eastern Partnership that delivers for all"4, it will frame financial assistance under the next Multiannual Financial Framework for the programming period 2021-2027.
-These priorities are reflected in the Joint Staff Working Document (JSWD) setting out the post-2020 Eastern Partnership agenda5, published on 2 July 2021, including its Economic Investment Plan and the five flagship initiatives to support socio-economic recovery and strengthen the country's resilience.
+These priorities5 are reflected in the Joint Staff Working Document (JSWD) setting out the post-2020 Eastern Partnership agenda6, published on 2 July 2021, including its Economic Investment Plan and the five flagship initiatives to support socio-economic recovery and strengthen the country's resilience.

-In June 2021, the European Commission announced an Economic Recovery Plan for Moldova6.
-The Economic Recovery Plan aims to stimulate long-term socio-economic recovery, foster the green and digital transitions
+In June 2021, the European Commission announced an Economic Recovery Plan for Moldova7.
+The Economic Recovery Plan aims to stimulate long-term socio-economic recovery, foster the green and digital transitions and unleash the untapped economic potential of Moldova.
+It aims to leverage structural reforms, particularly on the rule of law, justice reform and anti-corruption, in order to unlock the sustainable economic recovery of the country.